Fabrizio-Caruso/CROSS-LIB/README.md

 ### The build process

-When a game is built for a specific target, Cross-Lib will:
+When a game is built for a specific target, the Cross-Lib tool-chain will automatically:
-1. convert the abstract graphics assets in graphics assets for the given target on the fly;
+1. if needed, convert the abstract graphics assets in graphics assets for the given target on the fly;
 2. compile the game code (and the target-specific game assets) by using the appropriate compiler;
 3. if needed, whenever possible, create a disk/cassette/cartridge image.